How to Stick to New Year’s Resolutions: Understanding and Overcoming the Challenges of Change

 Why is environment design more reliable than willpower for resolutions?

 The basal ganglia runs established behaviors automatically, without requiring prefrontal input.
-Willpower requires prefrontal override of the basal ganglia — which is metabolically expensive and depletes across the day.
-Environment design changes what the basal ganglia encounters: by removing the cues that trigger competing behaviors and placing cues for the desired behavior in the automatic environment, the desired behavior becomes the path of least resistance.
-The prefrontal cortex does not need to fight the basal ganglia if the environment is structured so the basal ganglia’s default path produces the desired outcome.
-This is not a productivity hack; it is working with the brain’s actual architecture rather than against it.
+Willpower requires prefrontal override of the basal ganglia — metabolically expensive and depleting across the day.
+Environment design changes what the basal ganglia encounters: removing cues for competing behaviors and placing cues for the desired behavior makes the desired behavior the path of least resistance.
+Working with the brain’s actual architecture produces more reliable results than fighting it.

 What is the minimum viable behavior for habit formation?

 The minimum viable behavior is the smallest version of the desired behavior that still activates the target neural circuit and maintains the cue-routine-reward sequence.
-Its purpose is to lower the activation threshold enough that the behavior can execute even on low-motivation, high-friction days — because the habit circuit needs consistent activation across varied conditions to consolidate broadly.
-Two minutes of exercise is neurologically more valuable for habit formation than 45-minute sessions that only happen on good days, because consistency across conditions is what consolidates the trigger-response association.
-The minimum viable behavior is not the goal; it is the floor that preserves the circuit’s activation during the consolidation period.
+Lowering the activation threshold ensures the behavior can execute even on low-motivation, high-friction days.
+Two minutes of exercise is neurologically more valuable for habit formation than 45-minute sessions that only happen occasionally, because consistency across conditions consolidates the trigger-response association.

 From Reading to Rewiring